 Share the ICON message with anyone who may look after your baby.

-Check that caregivers understand about how to cope with crying before you decide to leave your baby with them and share this ICON leaflet with them.
+Check that caregivers understand about how to cope with crying before you decide to leave your baby with them and share this ICON information with them.

 Reminder about Safe Sleeping:

-Don’t let them get too hot – 16-20 degrees celsius is comfortable.
+- Don’t let them get too hot – 16 to 20 degrees celsius is comfortable

 You can talk to your Midwife or Health Visitor about all aspects of crying and safe sleeping.